Wasgo097/CameraTrap/readme.md

 ## ToDo Client

 ```
-[] Add configurable cuda processing into project (frame should be a wrapper on mat and gpumat )
+[] Add configurable cuda processing into project (frame should be a wrapper on mat and gpumat, processors should be created by factory which create different type of processors)
 [] Export module should contain both data export to the local drive and data sending to the server (communication submodule?)
+[] App use a lot of cpu resources, reduce it without loosing performance
 [X] VideoSource observer and observable
 [X] Multithreading (frame producer and consumer (Observer pattern?))
 [X] Manager which connect all managers
 [X] Refactoring AppClient constructor (connect with previous task?)
-[] App use a lot of cpu resources, reduce it without performance
 ```

 ## ToDo Server